 If you do not want all mail to be forwarded to the new address, this option gives you the flexibility of choosing what mail to receive there.

 Make sure to share the correct address including your personal mailbox number.
-You can find your address in your account in the 'US Mailing Address' section of the screenshot below:
+You can find your address by logging in, going to the account tab, and looking under the Address/Assignment Info section:

 2. File a Change of Address

 If you want to receive all your mail at the new address, you can file a change of address with USPS.

 This USPS Form 3575 is part of the USPS Mover's Guide packet and is available at all US post offices as well as online.
 Form 3575 is different from Form 1583 which authorizes us to receive your mail on your behalf.
 Learn more.

 To ensure delivery, it is important to complete your change of address form accurately and completely.
 You can copy and paste your US Global address to your form.
 Note that no special characters such as # are allowed.
 PMB in your address stands for 'personal mailbox'.

 So if your box number was 19, the first line of the address should be exactly like this: